Daniel-Nikpayuk/ReadTheTRCReport-Audio-and-Video/audio/README.md

 https://onedrive.live.com/redir?resid=46D8BFF0C86B7646!401&authkey=!ALctrGYE5TXMZAQ&ithint=file%2czip

-A problem immediately arises, and you might be asking yourself: *Which one do I download* ?
+At this point you might be asking yourself: *Which one do I download* ?

 All three have the exact same content.
 The difference is quality.
-The tradeoff is filesize.
-For those who don't know, human voice requires less data than musical instruments, and so your music mp3 might require 96kbps or even 128kbps, but for human voices, 64kbps is almost always sufficient.
-This is why I have chosen the above three bitrate qualities:
-With 32kbps, you can noticeably hear the distortion, but it's tolerable, and given how small the download size is, you might decide it's worth it.
+The tradeoff is filesize: The 32kbps files have some distortion, but the files are small.
+If you live in an area with poor or expensive internet access, this might be a better option for you.
 Otherwise, 64kbps is likely just fine.
 In the off-chance you'd still prefer higher quality, 96kbps is also provided.

-In any case, such a description alone probably won't likely help you decide, so I have additionally provided a single recording sample (super small filesize) at all three bitrates you can download and listen and decide for yourself:
+If you'd like to hear the difference before you make your download, you can take a listen to the following sample, provided in each rate of quality:

 **Commission activities - Interim report - 32kbps (131KB)**: